-In the event that a GSI is unable to teach a class due to illness they should report this ASAP to the Department Administrator and the Graduate Director, cc to the SMTD Office of Rackham Graduate Programs.
+In the event that a GSI is unable to teach a class due to illness they should report this ASAP to the Department Administrator and the Graduate Director (mcmegan, jkfogel).
 The Department should make every reasonable effort to hold the class - given the size of classes for non-Dance majors, a make-up session is hard to schedule - and may ask the student to help identify a substitute.
 If unable to identify a substitute or another non-major class that the students can join, the GSI should email the students immediately informing them of the cancelation and assign an outside assignment to make up for the loss of class time.
-Excessive class cancelations will result in negative consequences.